brokiem-pm-pl/JoinFireworks/README.md

 # JoinFireworks
-Spawn fireworks every player joined the server (PM Plugin)
+Spawn random fireworks every player who joins the server (PM Plugin)

-THIS PLUGIN IS IN DEVELOPMENT
+# Note
+If you use the TeaSpoon plugin, this plugin will not work because TeaSpoon and this plugin register the same fireworks entity.